2026 VENDORS

 Ron Rodgers

-I am inspired by nature and living in the Adirondack Park.
-I enjoy presenting my original watercolor paintings, framed with unique natural materials.
-I also offer a wide selection of note cards from my original works.
-On a limited basis I offer my Sculpture and nature inspired jewelry.
+Ron is inspired by nature and living in the Adirondack Park.
+He enjoys presenting my original watercolor paintings, framed with unique natural materials.
+He also offers a wide selection of note cards from my original works.
+On a limited basis he offers his sculpture and nature inspired jewelry.

 • Northern Forest Silver